filipkristo/native-sdk-samples/README.md

 └── README.md
 ```

-* To build the sample on Linux
+* To build the sample on Linux and Mac OS
---> TBD
 ```
 > cd NanoPlayer
 > make